FACTBOX-World leaders to attend Queen Elizabeth's funeral | Politics

 FACTBOX-World leaders to attend Queen Elizabeth's funeral

-Queen Elizabeth's funeral will take place in London on Monday, Sept.
-19, and a host of world leaders, royalty and other dignitaries will attend.
-Higgins, President of Ireland - Micheál Martin, Taoiseach (prime minister) of Ireland - Andrew Holness, Prime Minister of Jamaica (Compiled by Farouq Suleiman, Editing by Angus MacSwan, William James and Alex Richardson)
+Higgins, President of Ireland - Micheál Martin, Taoiseach (prime minister) of Ireland - Andrew Holness, Prime Minister of Jamaica - Floyla Tzalam, Governor General of Belize - Susan Dougan, Governor General of St Vincent and the Grenadines COUNTRIES NOT INVITED - Russia, Myanmar, Belarus, Syria, Venezuela, Afghanistan (Compiled by Farouq Suleiman, Editing by Angus MacSwan, William James and Alex Richardson)

 Queen Elizabeth's funeral will take place in London on Monday, Sept.
 19, and a host of world leaders, royalty and other dignitaries will attend.
 The following have said they will come to London.